 Plastic surgery residents are expected to participate in the education of third- and fourth-year medical students and first-year general surgery residents.
 This includes providing clinical supervision and participating in teaching conferences.
 The didactic teaching is well organized via biweekly conferences and monthly journal club.
 Additionally, online teaching is accessible through a self-study guide.
 In addition to these specific plastic surgery activities, the department of surgery conducts grand rounds each week, which the plastic surgery residents, faculty and students attend.

 Plastic surgery residents are encouraged to complete at least one scholarly project during their residency, usually in the form of a clinical study or book chapter.
 Proper administrative support and attending physician guidance is provided in this regard.
-The division of plastic surgery has an independent laboratory devoted to adipose-derived stem cell science.
-Opportunities for research within this laboratory exist, but are not mandatory.

 All residents entering the program are expected to complete the entire three years.
 Appointments are renewed on a yearly basis and are contingent on appropriate progress in clinical, technical and academic development.
 Also, all residents will participate in at least one Quality Assurance/Patient Safety project annually.